 The TDi is an opportunity for a small group of motivated learners to spend two weeks learning about typeface design and typography with exceptional tutors, and unparalleled resources.
 This happens in an environment where we can spend enough time to go deep into the interests of every participant, and follow the threads of inquiry into areas in which people had little experience.
-Now in its seventh iteration, the course distills over fifteen years of experience in the MATD — the global reference point for education in typeface design — and the Department of Typography’s world-leading research.
-In 2016 we will be running the TDi from 18 to 29 July.
+Now in its ninth iteration, the course distills nearly twenty years of experience in the MATD — the global reference point for education in typeface design — and the Department of Typography’s world-leading research.
+In 2017 we will be running the TDi from 10 to 21 July.

 We welcome participants from a variety of backgrounds and interests, and work to build an understanding of context and perspective in typeface design.
 We show how theoretical approaches and the historical context permeate typefaces, and influence every new design project, and discuss the impact of technology on design decisions.
 We help people make informed design decisions, and identify quality in their design work.
 We aim for participants to graduate from the course with a sense of context, an understanding of the conventions, and a feel for the scope for originality in typeface design.
 In other words, we are not aiming for people to just make a font in a few days, but to become better designers in the long run.